forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-glossary.md

 lang: en
 ---

-Here’s a list of some commonly used generative AI terms in context of our tooling.
+This glossary defines generative AI terms that appear throughout the Einstein documentation.

 **Generative Pre-Trained Transformer (GPT):** A family of language models developed by OpenAI generally trained on a large corpus of text data such that they can generate human-like text.